euwbah/musescore-xen-tuner/README.md

 > When entering symbols, both `#` and `5` both refer to the same sharp symbol.

-All this while, those who wish to write in notation systems where multiple accidentals can belong to a single notehead have been manually formatting/drag-dropping/tuning each accidental, with no easy way of simply pressing up/down to cycle through all the possible pitches of the tuning system.
+All this while, those who wish to write in notation systems where multiple accidentals can belong to a single notehead have been manually formatting/drag-dropping/tuning each accidental, with no easy way of simply pressing up/down to cycle through the different accidentals/pitches required.
 This includes composers who write in [HEJI](https://en.xen.wiki/w/Helmholtz-Ellis_notation), [HEWM](http://tonalsoft.com/enc/h/hewm.aspx), [Sagittal](https://en.xen.wiki/w/Sagittal_notation), [Johnston JI](https://www.kylegann.com/BJNotation.html), [Rank 2/3/+ tunings](https://en.xen.wiki/w/Ups_and_Downs_Notation_for_Rank-3_JI), [very large edos](https://en.xen.wiki/w/Syntonic-rastmic_subchroma_notation), etc...

 However, most, if not all, notation systems have one thing in common: an accidental always refers to the same-sized interval offset.
 A sharp always affects a note by the same amount no matter what other accidentals may be on the note, and no matter what note in the octave/equave it is.